kbs-code/kbs-blog/src/pages/posts/post-2.md

 tags: ["dev"]
 ---

 Website was updated today to include small CSS changes.
-Nothing major, really.
+Also, I am now on Astro 3!